gabloe/the-pale-harbor/README.md

    ```

 ### Playing the Game
+1. **Title Screen**: The game opens with the Red Triangle Studios logo and title screen
+2. **Press any key** to begin once the prompt appears
-1. Use **WASD** or **arrow keys** to move around the harbor
+3. Use **WASD** or **arrow keys** to move around the harbor
-2. Press **E** to interact with highlighted objects
+4. Press **E** to interact with highlighted objects
-3. Follow the story through dialogue and exploration
+5. Follow the story through dialogue and exploration
-4. Monitor your sanity bar (blue bar in upper left)
+6. Monitor your sanity bar (blue bar in upper left)
-5. Collect items automatically by interacting with them
+7. Collect items automatically by interacting with them
-6. Survive the psychological horrors of Pale Harbor
+8. Survive the psychological horrors of Pale Harbor

 **Important:** The game must be run through a web server (not opened directly as a file) due to browser security restrictions for loading game assets.